Embracing Design

 At its most basic level, design is change.
 Design is solving a problem.

-Once you’ve made your choice, start to think about the fact that whatever you’re looking at is a piece of design.
-Everything around you is a piece of design.
-It all started in somebody’s imagination as a potential solution to a problem, before a process of prototyping, testing and iteration until it got to where it is now.
+Whatever they pick out is a piece of design.
+Because everything is a piece of design.
+It started in somebody’s imagination as a potential solution to a problem, before going through a process of prototyping, testing and iteration until it got to where it is now.

-There would have been hundreds, if not thousands of little decisions along the way, just to get it onto your desk.
+There would have been hundreds if not thousands of little decisions along the way, just to get it onto your desk – not just for the product itself, but the ordering system, the shop signage, the packaging, the logistics, and much more.

 Exclusive Insights